drowelf/usefulinfo/marp_stuff.md

   }
 ```

 <font color="orange">WARNING</font>: Mermaid doesn't work completely as expected in the Marp preview window..
-If you want to preview Mermaid diagrams, drag slides.html to a real browser!
+If you want to preview Mermaid diagrams, drag slides.html to a real browser! **Even If You Do**, Mermaid diagrams <i>still</i> won't look as is should, though they will be readable.
+You have been warned!

 ---